Policy framework for reducing homelessness and service response

 - Central information management tool may exist to share information between SHS providers.

-Specialist homelessness services can either be provided to the client by the agency, or a client may be referred to another agency for a specific service (Figure FRAMEWORK.4).
-In some instances, a client may neither receive nor be referred for a service and their need therefore goes unmet.
+Once a person has made contact, specialist homelessness services can either be provided to the client by the agency, or a client may be referred to another agency for a specific service (Figure FRAMEWORK.4).
+In some instances, a client may not receive nor be referred for a service and their need remains unmet.
 These unmet needs are captured to assist in determining the ability of the sector to respond to client needs.

 Figure FRAMEWORK.4: Access to and delivery of Specialist Homelessness Services